charleywolf/next-authenticator/README.md

     For more information on any of these configuration options, view the configuration sections of the docs.
 */
 export const AuthenticatorConfig: AuthConfig = {
-  mongo_uri: process.env.MONGO_URI, // Required - Mongo URI for your database (view prerequisites on github readme for more)
+  mongoUri: process.env.MONGO_URI, // Required - Mongo URI for your database (view prerequisites on github readme for more)
   session_private_key: process.env.SESSION_PRIVATE_KEY, // Required - Private key for encrypting session (view prerequisites on github readme for more)
   // protectedRoutes: [], // An array of routes that only authenticated users can access.
   // callbackRoute: "/login", // The route to which users will be redirected when not logged in.